Automation

 • General fields.

-• Actions and validators definions.
+• Actions and validators definitions.

 • Fill in the fields.

-• Click on Create button. ( the application will return to the initial screen ).
+• Click on Create button. (the application will return to the initial screen).

 • Click on Definition icon.

-• Add actions and validations according to convenience.
+• Add actions and validations as appropriate.

 • Click on Add validation icon.